publiccodenet/about/activities/staff-management/leave.md

 ## Vacation

 You need to plan your vacation together with your direct colleagues and your manager.
-Please add your vacation to your calendar so that colleagues don't invite you to events.
+Please add your vacation to your calendar so that colleagues don't invite you to meetings or events.

 Staff have a limited amount of vacation days.
 More days can be bought at cost rate in agreement of your manager and <hr@publiccode.net>.